MTxSouza/Qt6-Docker-Dev/README.md

 ---
-After built the Docker Image from this repository, make sure to enable all permissions for Docker:
+After build the Docker Image from this repository, make sure to enable all permissions to Docker:
 ```
 xhost +local:docker
 ```
-Build the image from Dockerfile
+Build the image from Dockerfile.
 ```
 docker build -t qt6-builder .
 ```